Coho Salmon

 - Small black spots on the back and upper lobe of the tail only

-- Square-shaped tail with a silver translucent appearance
+- Square-shaped tail with translucent silver coloring

 When You’ll See Them